wellcomecollection/wellcomecollection.org/cardigan/stories/global/spacing/README.md

 ## Section spacing

-We define 'Sections' as the top-level elements of the `BasePage`
+We define 'Sections' as the top-level elements of the `ContentPage`
 - `PageHeader`
 - `Body`
 - `children`